 If you cancel your registration, the following applies:

 Tuition (minus the $500 deposit) are refundable until the tuition payment deadline.
 Visit the program page for the specific deadline for each field school.

 No refunds are available past the tuition deadline.

-In order to cancel once you have registered, you must complete the Letter of Program Cancelation and email or mail to the Institute for field research as an email attachment or via regular mail.
+In order to cancel once you have registered, you must complete the Letter of Program Cancelation and sent to the Institute for field research as an email attachment or via regular mail.
 Failure to formally notify the IFR of cancelation will result in a bill for the full program fee.
 For more, detailed information, click here.

 Always travel light: Limit yourself to one checked bag and one carry-on.
 With less luggage, you can move more quickly and will be more likely to have a free hand.
 You will also be less tired and less likely to set your luggage down, leaving it unattended.

 Prescription medications: Remember to bring any prescription medication with you in your carry-on bag.
 Bring enough to last the duration of your trip.
 Keep medicines in their original, labeled containers.
 Bring copies of your prescriptions and the generic names for the drugs.
 If a medication is unusual or contains narcotics, carry a letter from your doctor attesting to your need to take the drug.
 If you have any doubt about the legality of carrying a certain drug into a country, consult the embassy or consulate of that country first.